roberttidey/IRBlasterWeb/README.md

 ### Remote controls definitions
 - buttonnames.txt is a file held in SPIFFs which just holds a list of global button names across all devices
 - Individual remote controls are defined in dev_devicename files.
 Code allows for up to 6 devices but can be increased in bitMessages.h
-- To define a device create a dev_devicename file (look at supplied examples)
+- To define a device create a dev_devicename.txt file (look at supplied examples)
     - Config section holding base parameters of the remote
 		- devicename e.g. lgtv
 		- H9000,L4500 pulse sequence at the start of each message